Zeel0725/zeel0725/README.md

 ### 🚀 About Me

-- 🎓 **Mechanical Engineering** undergraduate student with hands-on experience in CAD and Machine Learning.
+- 🎓 **Mechanical Engineering** undergraduate student with hands-on experience in Data Analytics and Machine Learning.
 - 🔭 Currently working on projects like:
   - **Application of Image Processing and Machine Learning**: Predictive model to anticipate slug formation.
 - 📫 Reach me at: [zeel0725@gmail.com](mailto:zeel0725@gmail.com)